-Any person who believes he or she has experienced any such prohibited discrimination may file a complaint with the District Equity Coordinator, Alissa Hingson, by calling (386) 294-4137, or writing to the District Equity Coordinator at 363 NE Crawford Street, Mayo, FL 32066.
+Any person who believes he or she has experienced any such prohibited discrimination may file a complaint with the District Equity Coordinator by calling (386) 294-4137, or by calling the Title IX Coordinator at 386-294-2889.
+A written complaint with either coordinator can be mailed to the District Equity Coordinator or the Title IX Coordinator at 363 NE Crawford Street, Mayo, FL 32066.

-LAFAYETTE DISTRICT SCHOOLS CONTACT LIST
+SCHOOLS CONTACT LIST

 DISTRICT OFFICE

 Superintendent-Robert Edwards 294-1351

 LAFAYETTE HIGH SCHOOL

 Principal-Stewart Hancock 294-1701

 LAFAYETTE ELEMENTARY SCHOOL

-Principal-Stephen Clark 294-2882
+Principal-Lisa Newman 294-2882

 LAFAYETTE ADULT EDUCATION

-Principal-Donald Harrison 294-1649
+Principal-Paula Ginn 294-1649

-EXPECTATIONS FOR ACADEMIC PROFICIENCY
+LAFAYETTE DISTRICT SCHOOLS EXPECTATIONS FOR ACADEMIC PROFICIENCY